 Program Description: Data is everywhere!
-Campers will learn about how everyday items around them utilize artificial intelligence, such as Netflix suggestions, Amazon's Alexa, and self driving cars.
+Campers will learn about how everyday items around them utilize artificial intelligence, such as Netflix suggestions, Amazon's Alexa, and self-driving cars.
 Campers will be introduced to the fundamentals of the Python programming language via a data visualization application and a chatbot to help them think more deeply about how data is utilized.
 No coding experience necessary!
-The instructor will differentiate for more experienced coders via a series of challenges through which campers can level up their programming and algorithmic thinking skills.
+The instructor will differentiate for more experienced for more experienced coders via a series of challenges through which students can level up their programming and algorithmic thinking skills.

 What should I bring?
 Water Bottle